About all our programsK-12 programs at your school!Schedules & PricesMeet the instructorsPhoto galleryRelated links

 Did you know that most of your winter ailments can be handled by YOU with ingredients from your kitchen?
 Well, you may have to go shopping first; however, it is in fact true that you can be the instrument of your own healing more often than you might think.
 A friend who tried my homemade brew was astounded that such a simple recipe helped to remedy a chronic sinus infection that always required antibiotics.
 “First time ever.”
 She said, that she didn’t need them.

-What if we could come up with a broad spectrum healing concoction from our kitchens that would not only have the complexity to stump bacterial mutability, it can nix those pesky viral bugs as well.
+What if we could come up with a broad spectrum healing concoction from our kitchens that would not only have the complexity to stump bacterial mutability, but could nix those pesky viral bugs as well?
 Now I’m not going to tell you that we can cure everything ourselves and never have a need for antibiotics…that is ridiculous.
 I am placing before you the option of making your own medicine for the winter time “cold season.”

 Here, I am assuming that you are going to be sensible and dress properly for the season, get plenty of rest, exercise and stay hydrated as well.
 Did I mention eating plenty of fresh food preferably organic and in season?
 These are habits that create health, y’all know that.